bryanwoods/autolink-js/README.md

 ### Running the tests

-After cloning, this repository, simply open test/suite.html in your web browser.
+After cloning this repository, simply open test/suite.html in your web browser.
 The tests will run automatically.